 (Note – If you buy this ticket from the ticket vending staff, an additional fee of 2 Euros will be levied.)

-How to buy Bayern ticket?
+How to buy a Bayern ticket?

 As I have stated above, the Bayern ticket can be purchased directly from the ticket vending staff at an additional fee of 2 Euros.
 But, if you want to save those 2 Euros, it is best to buy it from the machine or from the app.

-How to buy Bayern ticket from machine?
+How to buy a Bayern ticket from the machine?

-The MVV Machines are quite easy to operate.
+MVV Machines are quite easy to operate.
 They are simple touch screen machines.
 Their default language is German but you can always change it to the language of your choice (English, Spanish, Chinese and many other language options are available) From the home screen, select offers and choose the type of Bayern Ticket that you would like.
 You can pay for the ticket by cash or card.

 Here is a video explaining it.
 (It’s not in English but the most relevant video that I found on the internet)

 The DB Navigator app is extremely user-friendly.
 However, instead of directly entering your source station and destination station in the app, go to the options section (represented by three horizontal lines on the right hand corner) and select local offers.
 Under local offers, you should select regional offers and from the many types of ticket options available, select the bayern ticket.
 Enter traveller details and book.

 You could either register yourself on the app or book as a guest without logging in.

 Visit the official DB site and use the following path: